evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/tx/classes/FeeMarketEIP1559Transaction.md

 > **addSignature**(`v`, `r`, `s`, `convertV`?): [`FeeMarketEIP1559Transaction`](/reference/tevm/tx/classes/feemarketeip1559transaction/)

+Returns a new transaction with the same data fields as the current, but now signed

 #### Parameters

 • **v**: `bigint`

+The `v` value of the signature

 • **r**: `bigint` \| `Uint8Array`

+The `r` value of the signature

 • **s**: `bigint` \| `Uint8Array`

+The `s` value of the signature

 • **convertV?**: `boolean`

+Set this to `true` if the raw output of `ecsign` is used.
+If this is `false` (default)
+                then the raw value passed for `v` will be used for the signature.
+For legacy transactions, if this is set to `true`, it will also set the right `v` value for the chain id.

 #### Returns